5G-MAG/Tech/pages/Network_APIs/CAMARA_QoSProfiles.md

 ## Workflow: Media application retreiving QoS profiles

 A user of a media application would like to retrieve QoS profiles available in the network.
+An example figure is shown using the QoS Profiles in the context of Quality on Demand.
 The following steps are executed:

 <figure>
   <img src="./Content_Production/images/figure_qualityondemand.png" width="80%">